 Following a 6-week break for you to develop your writing, each writer will receive a one-to-one session with Kaite to discuss your individual projects.

-Session 6 (January/ February 2024) The final session will be a celebration, and an opportunity for each writer to perform a short piece of their own written work to the rest of the group.
-We will also be joined by some representatives from the publish world in Wales, who will provide information and answer questions on publishing pathways.
+Session 6 (March 2025) The final session will be a celebration, and an opportunity for each writer to perform a short piece of their own written work to the rest of the group.

 Eligibility